kshitijjagatkar/Project_Sparkify/README.md

 ## 4. File Structure & Description
 * Data

-  | - articles_community.csv
+  | - data/data_link.txt :  link of the data is provided
-    - user-item-interactions.csv

-  | - Recommendations_with_IBM.ipynb
+  | - Project_Sparkify.ipynb : main notebook file.

-  *Data : this folder has all data

-  *Other files : There is main notebook file named "Recommendations_with_IBM.ipynb" which has all the code & rest files are needed while working.

   *README.md : this files has all description of the project.